On this page

 Many practices offer in-house payment and financing options to help make breast augmentation affordable to a wider variety of patients.
 Some surgeons allow patients to make payments in installments while others give discounts to patients who pay for their breast augmentation in full, in cash, on the day of their surgery.
 Most plastic surgery practices accept major credit cards, as well.

 During your initial consultation, you will have the opportunity to discuss your budget with your surgeon and find out whether he or she offers any payment or financing solutions that will work for you.
 Reputable plastic surgeons will not cut corners or compromise quality in order to bring down the cost of treatment; however, they are often willing to work with patients to find ways to make surgery more accessible given their financial situations.

-Many practices also accept third-party financing options, such as CareCredit®.
-CareCredit® is a healthcare financing program designed to help patients pay for medical expenses that are not covered by insurance.
-It works by setting up a revolving line of credit, up to $25,000, which the patient can use to pay for any type of medical procedure - elective or medically necessary.
-A wide range of payment plans are available and designed to accommodate a patient's budget.
-As a breast augmentation financing option, CareCredit® has the added benefit of allowing additional charges to be added, so long as the full line of credit has not been used.
+Many practices also accept third-party financing options.
+Healthcare financing programs are designed to help patients pay for medical expenses that are not covered by insurance.
+They work by setting up a revolving line of credit which the patient can use to pay for any type of medical procedure - elective or medically necessary.
+A wide range of payment plans are available and designed to accommodate a patient's budget with the added benefit of allowing additional charges to be added, so long as the full line of credit has not been used.